 wp-admindirectories on your web host (through your FTP or shell access).

-wp-admindirectories to your web host, overwriting old files.
+wp-admindirectories to your web host, in place of the previously deleted directories.

 wp-contentfolder to your existing

 wp-contentfolder, overwriting existing files.
 Do NOT delete your existing